 The charts below show owner satisfaction levels for different mattress thicknesses based on weight categories.

 As the above chart shows, 200-250 lbs individuals are often satisfied with a 9-, 10-, or 11-inch thick mattresses.
-Consequently, buying a thicker mattress than this may be a waste of money considering that mattresses are often priced by their thickness.
+Consequently, buying a mattress thicker than 11 inches may be a waste of money considering that mattresses are often priced by their thickness.

-As the above chart shows, 250-300 lbs persons should probably not purchase a mattress that is less than nine-inches thick.
+As the above chart shows, 250-300 lbs individuals should probably not purchase a mattress that is less than nine-inches thick.

-As the above chart shows, 300-400 lbs persons should probably avoid a mattress that is less than 10- or 11-inches thick.
+As the above chart shows, 300-400 lbs individuals should probably avoid a mattress that is less than 10- or 11-inches thick.

-As the above chart shows, 400+ lbs individuals should probably purchase the thickest mattress they can, or at least one that is 12-inches thick.
+As the above chart shows, 400+ lbs individuals should probably purchase the thickest mattress they can with a thick support system, or at least one that is 12-inches thick.